npctat2021/MINFLUX_NPC_Tracking/README.md

 - Curve Fitting
 - Computer Vision

 This workflow doesn't require high computation power or special hardwares.
 It should work even with a laptop PC with OKish CPU and RAM.
 It developed with Windows system, but should also work on other OS with MATLAB and toolboxes readily installed.
+Typical install time on a "normal" desktop computer 30-45 minutes.

 The codes was developed with Windows 10 Pro 22H2 Version and tested on Windows 11 Home version 10.0.22631.